FREE SHIPPING on orders of $85 or more

-More information is included under the topic Early Kynninmonthe Notables in all our PDF Extended History products.
+Another 26 words (2 lines of text) are included under the topic Early Kynninmonthe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: James Kinnimonth arrived in Virginia in 1748; Mr. Cinnamond, aged 35; settled in New Orleans, La. in 1821.